robmiller/jekyll-resize/README.md

 Here is a Jekyll project that uses this filter for a gallery and allows viewing of then full-size images.

 - https://github.com/MichaelCurrin/artists-portfolio

-## Features

-What this filter can do:

-- Create downsized images from your existing images.
-- Resizing is done at build time so thumbnails are always up to date.
-- Resize only images that need to be resized.
-- Provides an easy way to embed the image.
-- Allow any dimensions you wish.
-- The full-size image is preserved.
-- Validates images - you'll get an error at build time.

 ## Documentation